5 Game Marketing Examples That Brands Used in Marketing Campaigns

 Figure 5: eSports market revenue worldwide from 2019 to 2025.
 Source: Statista

 Intel and Red Bull are two companies that are major sponsors of esports events.
-Intel has sponsored the Intel Extreme Masters with the Electronic Sports League (ESL), and Red Bull sponsors the many Dota 2 events.
+Intel has sponsored the Intel Extreme Masters with the Electronic Sports League (ESL), and Red Bull sponsors many Dota 2 events.

 Figure 5: MasterCard in-game sponsor banner.
 Source: The Esports Observer

 Another avenue for esports partnerships is becoming a team's official sponsor.
 Sponsoring an esports team follows the same process as sponsoring teams in the NBA or MLS.
 The team can wear jerseys that feature the name and logo of the organization/brand supporting them whenever they compete.
 Even better yet, they can promote brands across social media and externally from esports competitions.

 There are many professional teams across different esports games, and the most appealing thing about team sponsorship is that your brand gets represented in every competition they participate in.
 These events attract massive viewership, helping the brands gain much exposure and popularity with the gamer demographic.

 Besides sponsoring a team, brands also work with individual players to fund their streams.
 Gaming influencers are just as impactful as fashion and beauty influencers.
 Most of these streamers have millions of followers, and sponsoring their streams is an effective strategy for brand marketing.
 The streamer can publish promotional content on their channels to advertise the brands sponsoring them.